SAP-archive/cloud-ariba-qrcode-requisition-ext/README.md

 If you are deploying it on the Cloud, see [Creating and Deleting Destinations on the Cloud](https://help.hana.ondemand.com/help/frameset.htm?94dddf7d9e56401ba1719b7e836d8ee9.html).

 5. Deploy the application.
->*Note*: Make sure you select the Java Web Tomcat 7 Server as a runtime environment.
+>*Note*: Make sure you select the Java Web Tomcat 7 as a runtime environment.

 6. To access the application, follow the steps described in the [Access the application](#access-the-application) section.